Silická Brezová

 Silická Brezová (Szádvárborsa) is a village and municipality in the Rožňava District in the Košice Region of middle-eastern Slovakia.

 History

 In historical records the village was first mentioned in 1399.
+Before the establishment of independent Czechoslovakia in 1918, Silická Brezová was part of Gömör and Kishont County within the Kingdom of Hungary.
+From 1938 to 1945, it was again part of Hungary as a result of the First Vienna Award.

 Geography

 The village lies at an altitude of 429 metres and covers an area of 13.368 km².

 It has a population of about 190 people.

+Population

 Culture

 The village has a public library.